Being a US American Abroad Resources

 The Values Americans Live By, by L. Robert Kohls, is a good place to start researching your own culture and learn what implications this may have for your experiences abroad.

-The Lies Students Tell Abroad, by Amy Elizabeth Smith, discussing the way U.S. American students abroad choose represent thier nationality.
+The Lies Students Tell Abroad, by Amy Elizabeth Smith, discussing the way U.S. American students abroad choose represent their nationality.

 Power Distance You can see your host country's level of power distance.